-Verifying certification status: For competitive solicitations that include the DVBE incentive, JBEs must verify California DVBE certification status before a contract award regardless of the procurement approach.
-Status can be verified by accessing the DVBE services certified firm inquiry database, currently available at search on California DGS or (www.bidsync.com/DPXBisCASB).
+Verifying certification status: For competitive solicitations that include the DVBE incentive.
+JBEs must verify California DVBE certification status before a contract award regardless of the procurement approach.
+Status can be verified by accessing the DVBE services certified firm inquiry database, currently available at www.bidsync.com/DPXBisCASB.
 If this database is used in support of DVBE certification, a printout can simply be placed in the procurement file.